This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 12. Wapping Docklands Market

-London’s newest Saturday market opened in April 2021 on a quayside in Wapping, and is a super little market with a host of artisan food stalls and independent arts and crafts.
+Wapping Docklands Market is a super little Saturday market with a host of artisan food stalls and independent arts and crafts.

-We visited on their second week of opening and were blown away by the set-up, from the live jazz-band to the waterside coffee van (and the cheese stall looked particularly delicious).
+We’ve visited Wapping Docklands Market several times and its grows in size every time we return – from the live jazz-band to the waterside coffee vans (and the cheese stall looked particularly delicious).

 Check out our things to do in Wapping blog >